NoraCodes/nora.codes/content/post/A-Gentle-Introduction-To-Practical-Types.md

 We do run into a bit of a problem, though, when looking at the size of this type.
 Clearly, the IntegerListNode type has as many possible values as a BoundedInteger times as many possible values as an IntegerListLink.
 We know that the BoundedInteger type has 2^65 values, but how many does IntegerListLink have?
 Well, it's the sum of 1 (for NoNextNode) plus... however many possible values IntegerListNode has!
 This list type is a type with infinitely many possible values, because the nesting of nodes and links can go on for arbitrarily long.

+> **Sidebar: Representing Infinite Types in Real Computers**

-Interestingly, this causes the Rust compiler (which sadly must exist in the real world) to reject this type as invalid, because it cannot generate a representation that would fit into a computer's memory.
-See [the Rust Book](https://doc.rust-lang.org/book/second-edition/ch15-01-box.html) for more info.
+> The property just described actually causes the Rust compiler (which sadly must exist in the real world) to reject this type as invalid, because it cannot generate a representation that would fit into a computer's memory.
+Because each node contains all subsequent nodes, and because one of the things that makes Rust programs fast is that values are, by default, allocated all at once, the compiler would have to ask the computer to allocate the _maximum number of nodes that could ever exist_.
+Since we didn't introduce any limit to the number of nodes, that would require an infinite amount of memory.
+This is where _indirection_ via pointers comes in; see [the Rust Book](https://doc.rust-lang.org/book/second-edition/ch15-01-box.html) for more info.
+>
+> Any programming language that puts values on the stack by default will have this problem; for instance, C and Rust will require explicit indirection, while e.g. Python and Java do it for you, at a bit of a speed cost.
+>
+> The correct types look like this.
+Note the added `Box<...>` in the first variant of IntegerListLink; if you are unfamiliar with Rust, it is sufficient to know that this annotation tells the compiler to allocate some memory for the next IntegerListNode and store only the address of that memory inside the IntegerListLink.
+> {{< highlight rust >}}
+struct IntegerListNode {
+    value: BoundedInteger,
+    link: IntegerListLink,
+}

+enum IntegerListLink {
+    HasNextNode(Box<IntegerListNode>),
+    NoNextNode,
+}
+{{< /highlight >}}
+> It's important to remember that while the current Rust _implementation_ doesn't like this type, there's no reason that Rust as a _language_ can't handle it.
+It's a very useful type, and a good logical description of how linked lists work, even though we have to add some incantations to get them to work in the real world.

+### Zero Sized or Single Value Types

+One thing that's interesting to note is that we have a bit of a discrepency between two kinds of enumeration type options.
+Some of them have other types associated with them, and some don't.
+Recall our type MovementInstruction:

+{{< highlight rust >}}
+enum MovementInstruction {
+    Go(StreetDirection),
+    NoGo,
+}
+{{< /highlight >}}

+This is actually a simplification of the "real" types here.
+NoGo technically "contains" a value of what we call the "unit type", which we denote () or ○.
+Values of this type can only have one value; the unit value, also denoted () or ○.
+So, we can re-write this type:

+{{< highlight rust >}}
+enum MovementInstruction {
+    Go(StreetDirection),
+    NoGo(()),
+}
+{{< /highlight >}}

+We can see that this has a size of 0: there is only one possible value, so whenever a value with this type appears, we know what the value is.
+We also can't do anything at all with the unit value, meaning that we can't do anything with variables of the unit type.

+However, the unit type _can_ be useful for conveying information to the compiler, or to help the compiler figure out when the programmer has made a mistake.
+For instance, in Rust, we say that things which return nothing (for instance, `if something { end_the_world(); }`) actually return the unit value.
+This gives us errors like this:

+{{< highlight rust >}}
+error[E0308]: mismatched types
+ --> test.rs:2:24
+  |
+2 |   fn something() -> bool {
+  |  ________________________^
+3 | |     println!("This doens't return anything!");
+4 | | }
+  | |_^ expected bool, found ()
+  |
+  = note: expected type `bool`
+             found type `()`
+{{< /highlight >}}

 ## Recap & Further Reading

 It's been a long journey.
-We've gone from nothing, through finite lists of possible values, to combinations of those lists and, finally, types with infinitely many possible values.
+We've gone from nothing, through finite lists of possible values (enumerations/sum types), to combinations of those lists (structured types/product types) and, finally, types with only one possible value and those with infinitely many possible values.
 Go forth and apply this knowledge!

 To help you in actually understanding how to use the type system of Rust specifically, I suggest the excellent [Rust Book](https://doc.rust-lang.org/book/second-edition) and [this talk on the type system](https://www.youtube.com/watch?v=wxPehGkoNOw&index=6&list=PL85XCvVPmGQhUSX_QBkxb4g1-o56cCqI9) from RustConf 2017.
 Traits and lifetimes are the next topics I'd look into in order to develop a better understanding of how Rust leverages the type system to make guarantees about your programs.
 Most of these ideas are applicable to other languages, like TypeScript, Java, and of course OCaml-like and Haskell-like languages.